Skip to content

 selecting the same table

-It's possible to make such a nested select where the same table is being referenced twice on different levels.
-For example, posts has and belongs to many tags.
+For example, posts have and belong to many tags.
 For some reason, we want to select posts, their tags, the posts of the tags, and the tags of those posts.

 ts